 Tacoma, Bates Technical College (Downtown Campus)

 1101 S. Yakima Ave.

 Tacoma, Bates Technical College (South Campus)

 2201 S. 78th St.

 Additionally, several ECEAP and child care centers are located near the college.
-Contact the Child Care Resource and Referral Network at 1.800.446.1114, for information on community agencies that serve infants, toddlers, and school-aged children.
+Please reach out to ECEAP Family Support Specialist, Melissa McPheeters, at 253-680-7321 for more information, or Contact the Child Care Resource and Referral Network at 1.800.446.1114, for information on community agencies that serve infants, toddlers, and school-aged children.